Eyepiece: Monocentric

 A Monocentric is an achromatic triplet lens with two pieces of crown glass cemented on both sides of a flint glass element.
 The elements are thick, strongly curved, and their surfaces have a common center giving it the name "monocentric".
-It was invented by Hugo Adolf Steinheil around 1883.
-This design, like the solid eyepiece designs of Robert Tolles, Charles S. Hastings, and E. Wilfred Taylor, is free from ghost reflections and gives a bright contrasty image, a desirable feature when it was invented (before anti-reflective coatings).
-It has a narrow field of view of around 25° and is a favorite amongst planetary observers.
+It was invented by H.A.
+Steinheil around 1883.
+This design, like the solid eyepiece designs of Tolles, Hastings, and Taylor, is free from ghost reflections and gives a bright contrasty image, a desirable feature when it was invented (before anti-reflective coatings).
+It has a narrow apparent field of view around 25° but was favored by planetary observers.

 Erfle

-An erfle is a 5-element eyepiece consisting of two achromatic lenses with extra lenses in between.
-They were invented during the first world war for military purposes, described in US patent by Heinrich Erfle number 1,478,704 of August 1921 and are a logical extension to wider fields of four element eyepieces such as Plössls.
+An Erfle is a 5 element eyepiece consisting of 2 achromatic doublets with an extra simple lens between them.
+They were invented by Heinrich Erfle during World War I for military use.
+The design is an elementary extension of 4 element eyepieces such as Plössls, enhanced for wider fields.

-Erfle eyepieces are designed to have wide field of view (about 60 degrees), but they are unusable at high powers because they suffer from astigmatism and ghost images.
-However, with lens coatings at low powers (focal lengths of 20 mm and up) they are acceptable, and at 40 mm they can be excellent.
-Erfles are very popular because they have large eye lenses, good eye relief and can be very comfortable to use.
+Erfle eyepieces are designed to have wide field of view (about 60°), but are unusable at high powers because they suffer from astigmatism and ghost images.

+However, with lens coatings at low powers (focal lengths of 20~30 mm and up) they are acceptable, and at 40 mm they can be excellent.
+Erfles are very popular for wide-field views, because they have large eye lenses, and can be very comfortable to use because of their good eye relief in longer focal lengths.